Cape Canaveral: Name changes

 Although the name change was approved by the U.S. Board on Geographic Names of the Department of the Interior in December 1963, it was not popular in Florida from the outset, especially in the bordering city of Cape Canaveral.
 In May 1973, the Florida Legislature passed a law restoring the former 400-year-old name, and the Board went along.
-The name restoration to Cape Canaveral became official on 9 October 1973.
+The name restoration to Cape Canaveral became official on October 9, 1973.
 Senator Ted Kennedy had stated in 1970 that it was a matter to be decided by the citizens of Florida.
-The Kennedy family issued a letter stating they "understood the decision", and NASA's Kennedy Space Center retains the "Kennedy" name.
+The Kennedy family issued a letter stating they "understood the decision".
+NASA's Kennedy Space Center retains the "Kennedy" name.

 The Gemini, Apollo, and the first Skylab missions were all launched while the area was named Cape Kennedy.
-The first crewed launch under the restored name of Cape Canaveral was Skylab 4, the final Skylab mission, on 16 November 1973.
+The first crewed launch under the restored name of Cape Canaveral was Skylab 4, the final Skylab mission, on November 16, 1973.